puppetlabs/trapperkeeper-authorization/README.md

 #### Checking a request

-Incoming Ring requests are matched against the list of rules (in insertion order), when a rule resource path (or regex) matches the request URI then the rule ACL is checked.
+Incoming Ring requests are matched against the list of sorted rules.
+When a rule resource path (or regex) matches the request URI then the rule ACL is checked.

+The rules are sorted in ascending order based on their sort-order (e.g. a rule with sort-order 1 will be checked before a rule with sort-order 2).
+When rules have the same sort-order, they will be sorted by their name.

 ~~~clojure
 (rules/allowed? rules request)